 The National Guard Militia Museum of New Jersey offers internships in both its collection management and oral history programs.
+This is an unpaid Internship program.
 Internships are available to qualified undergraduate and graduate students who are required to work 112 hours (approximately 8 hours per week) at the museum headquarters in Sea Girt.
 An intensive work and education experience, critical analysis and good writing skills are essential.

 The museum's permanent collection and archives offer scholars interested in military history excellent opportunities for research and professional development.
 Internship projects are matched to the museum's needs and priorities and the intern's interest and schedule.
 Under the supervision of Assistant Curator Joseph Bilby, interns participate fully as collection staff members and are responsible for conducting research, assisting with correspondence, inventorying specific objects, collection care, cataloguing, and participating in the design and installation of exhibits.